achterberg/slack-notify/README.md

   * Alternately send a [Direct Message](https://slack.zendesk.com/hc/en-us/articles/202009646-Using-channel-group-everyone) by entering text in the Direct Message field.
   * Enter the message text in the Text field, following the formatting hints listed below the field.
 Formatting for Indigo and Slack is outlined.
   * Optional: Enter a username to be posted as.
 If blank, the plugin will use your username and post as a bot.
-  * Optional: Enter a name of an icon to be posted with the message.
-This can be one of the built-in Slack icons or use [custom icon names](https://my.slack.com/customize/emoji).
+  * Optional: Enter a name of an [icon](http://www.emoji-cheat-sheet.com) to be posted with the message.
+Or use [custom icon names](https://my.slack.com/customize/emoji).
 If nothing is entered the default is a Slack icon.
   * Optional: Enter the URL to a publically sharable URL for an image file that will be displayed inside a message attachment.
 Slack currently supports the following formats: GIF, JPEG, PNG, and BMP.
   * Optional: Enter the file path to a local file to upload to Slack.